2.2.1 Basics of care

 A written agreement is an agreement in writing and signed by both parents or the parent/s and a non-parent carer regarding how a child will be cared for.

-A court order is an order made by the Family Court of Australia, the Federal Circuit Court of Australia or a court of summary jurisdiction in each state or territory (e.g. state magistrates courts and local courts exercising jurisdiction under the FL Act) which makes provision for the care of the children.
+A court order is an order made by the Federal Circuit and Family Court of Australia, or a court of summary jurisdiction in each state or territory (for example, state magistrates courts and local courts exercising jurisdiction under the FL Act) which makes provision for the care of the children.

 Where a non-parent carer has made an application against one parent only (because, for example, the other parent is deceased or is not resident in Australia or a reciprocating jurisdiction (1.5.1)), any relevant orders or agreements will be between the assessed parent and the non-parent carer.